Musk trolls Bezos as space race between world's richest men heats up

 These rocket startups mainly aim to send satellites for clients into orbit at an affordable price and reuse parts of rockets to keep costs in check.

-Blue Origin was dealt another blow earlier this month, when NASA awarded SpaceX the lunar contract.
+Earlier this month, NASA awarded SpaceX the lunar contract over Blue Origin and defense contractor Dynetics.
 The sought-after project aims to put humans back on the moon for the first time since 1972.

 “NASA has executed a flawed acquisition for the Human Landing System program and moved the goalposts at the last minute,” Blue Origin said in an emailed statement.